 It's a beautiful place, you'll love it.
-Safe travels! :) over 6 years ago
+Safe travels! :) almost 7 years ago

 Hi freebunny, I spent 3 weeks in Cambodia a few years back and was a little worried about how easy it'd be to get around, find food etc. Turns out that it was totally fine and I'm really glad I didn't do a tour - it gave us the flexibility to change our minds (we thought we'd spend 2 days on the beach in Sihanoukville, but that turned into 5).

 Our flight arrived in Siem Reap and we had made no plans whatsoever for what would happen next.
 Found a taxi at the airport easily which took us to the main road where we found a nice guesthouse within 5 minutes.
 The taxi driver seemed like a good guy so we asked him if he'd be our driver for a big day trip we wanted to do out to one of the far flung Angkor temples.
 It was easy to sort this stuff out.

 If you've done a lot of time in Thailand, you will totally fine in Cambodia (or Vietnam).
 It's not quite as clean or polished as Thailand - hey, the scars of the Khmer Rouge are still strong - but that's half the fun.
 Go on, do it.
 It's just the first 24 hours that'll be a culture shock to the system - then you'll be ever so glad you're not stuck on a tour bus every day. almost 7 years ago